 Our bus broke down for a second time at a petrol station, where we had stopped to use the (it must be said, disgusting) toilets, and transfer passengers between the two VSO minibuses: one bus bound for Lalmatia and one for all other areas.
 Once we finally got going, the remainder of our journey was uneventful.
 Everybody around me was asleep.
 I never sleep on buses but I didn’t want to switch on my torch in case I might disturb people.
 So, I used the time instead to reflect on the previous three days.
 It has been an interesting travel experience to the south-west of Bangladesh: with each journey I gain new insights.
 I did a lot of thinking about development and particularly about my placement in the context of our workshops.
 I wonder if Nazim will be more interested in getting involved now: that would be a positive outcome.
 Back on the road, there was very little traffic at this late hour, and it didn’t seem too long till we were back in Dhaka.

-Below are a few photographs from the trip.
-(Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work :(.
-I have replaced them with links to post-specific web-album slideshows until such time as I can find a better solution.)
+Below are some photographs of my trip.
+(Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work. 😦 I have replaced them with links to a web album until such time as I can find a better solution.)